alexandrainst/danlp/README.md

 If you want to run a `<script.py>` in your current working directory you can run:
 ```bash
 docker run -it --rm -v "$PWD":/usr/src/app -w /usr/src/app alexandrainst/danlp python <script.py>

 ```
-You can also quickly get started with one of our [notebooks](/examples).
-  ​

 ## NLP Models

 Natural Language Processing is an active area of research and it consists of many different tasks.
 The DaNLP repository provides an overview of Danish models for some of the most common NLP tasks.